Share your requirements and we'll get back to you with how we can help.

 The aim of a penetration test is to identify server vulnerabilities.
 This can be performed with the help of different tools which augment the testers’ analysis.
 To assure clients of the compliance of our security processes with IT industry standards, we base our penetration test tools, assessment strategies and audit checklists on OISSG’s Information Systems Security Assessment Framework (ISSAF).
 While most penetration testing services end in a final report detailing the exposed vulnerabilities and recommendations for their removal, we take the process to the next level by implementing those corrective steps.

-Server hardening can be broken down into application and OS levels.
+Server hardening can be broken down into application and operating system (OS) levels.

 At the OS level, measures to secure the server can include